wmaynard/dmz-service/MAILCHIMP_INTEROP.md

 HTTP 204 (No Content)
 ```

-Use `/status` to check the player's current subscription status, and `PATCH /subscription` to change it.
+Use `GET /status` to check the player's current subscription status, and `PATCH /subscription` to change it.
 Be sure to include their player token in the request; this is how Platform will populate the necessary details.

 ## Important Notes